cluoma/Pico2Maple-fw/README.md

 *Optionally* connect the SPI micro-SD board and the SSD1306 OLED screen to the labelled pins on the Pico 2.

 With everything wired up, it's simply a matter of plugging in a USB device to the Pico 2 using the USB-A to Mini-USB adapter and plugging the Dreamcast controller cable into the console.

-# Changlog

-## 2025-09-25

-* Fixed bug in custom mappings where left and right bumpers were ignored
-* Added text mapping download to [Pico2Maple Mapper tool](https://cluoma.github.io/Pico2Maple-config/) for easy SD card loading

-## 2025-09-07

-* Added a new layout which will appear as an official Dreamcast Racing Wheel to games that support it.
-Press Select + Dpad Left to enable.
-* Added support for Logitech G29 Racing Wheel via USB with PS4 mode.
-Have a racing wheel you want supported?
-Make a GitHub issue or join the Discord server to discuss!

-## 2025-08-01

-* Fully tested USB and BT support for PlayStation 4 controller.
-Many third-party PS4 compatible controllers will be detected but are untested.
-* Move to pico-sdk 2.2.0

-## 2025-07-17

-* Fully tested USB support for PlayStation 3 controller.
-Many third-party PS3 compatible controllers will be detected but are untested.
-GP-2040CE now works with either PS3 or XInput modes.
-* Improved Twin Stick controller mapping to accommodate Hori 360 Twin Sticks.
-* BT support for Dreamwave controller.

-## 2025-06-14

-* Experimental support for custom controller layouts/remapping, an SD card is required to load the layout.
-More info at [CONTROLLER_LAYOUTS.md](CONTROLLER_LAYOUTS.md).

-## 2025-05-18

-* Added a Fight Stick layout to accomodate typical stick layouts where the fifth and sixth buttons are RB and RT.
-Press Select + Y to enable.
-This layout remaps RB and RT inputs to the Z and C buttons on the Dreamcast respectively.

-## 2025-05-13

-* Implemented HID report parsing for handling a wider range of USB devices.
-PS3/4 controllers *may* work, give it a try
-* Much improved USB mouse compatibility with proper HID parsing
-* Small improvements to controller input handling

-## 2025-04-09

-* Wireless support for Pico2 W boards.
-A USB device will be used if detected, otherwise will search for a bt device.
-* Refactoring of USB code

-## 2025-03-03

-* Add support for Twin Stick layout, press Select+X to enable
-* OLED improvements
-* Change VMU data location on flash storage, backup your internal VMU data before updating
-* Automatically backup internal VMU data to microSD card on boot
-* Additional stability improvements in preparation for bluetooth support

-## 2025-02-09

-* Improved stability of the Maple bus
-* Additional OLED display features showing what type of device is active (controller, keyboard, or mouse)

-## 2024-12-15

-* Initial release

 # Future Work